oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/4-install-sample-data.md

 To load sample data in this lab.

+1. Log out of Database Actions/SQL Worksheet as the ADMIN user.
 1. Using SQL Worksheet, connect to the database using the **MOVIESTREAM** user created in Lab 3.
-2. Run the following commands in SQL Worksheet.
+1. Run the following commands in SQL Worksheet.
 They can be run all at once as a script or individually, as you prefer.

 ~~~SQL